protocol-404/FUT-champion_full_stack/README.md

 ## Security Considerations

 - All user inputs are sanitized to prevent SQL injection
-- Passwords are hashed using PHP's password_hash()
-- CSRF protection is implemented for forms
 - XSS prevention through proper output escaping
 - Prepared statements for database queries